Government M.A.O. Graduate College, Lahore

-Government M.A.O.
-College stands towering among the comparable institutions in providing education of a high standard at Higher Secondary School Certificate, Undergraduate, and Postgraduate levels.
-This college is offering its students opportunities for overall development, amid a disciplined and peaceful environment in multiple phases.

-The college has an enviable atmosphere not only conducive to academic pursuits but also fruitful for co-curricular and extra-curricular activities with emphasis on sports.
-There are many literary, Science and cultural societies contributing to the balanced personality development of the future generations of Pakistan.
-The college thus provides ample opportunities for the students to discover themselves, realize their potentials and prepare for the challenges of life.

-During more than eighty years of its history, the college has left indelible imprints in every phase of human life.
-The alumni of the college have won laurels not only for their alma mater but served the country in different capacities in almost all spheres of life.

 History

 In 1933, MAO College was established by the Anjuman-e-Islamia in Amritsar on the pattern of the MAO College Aligarh to overcome the deficiencies of modern education in local Muslims.
 Professor S. Mercado was appointed the first principal.
 At the time of Partition, most of the college staff and students migrated to Lahore, where a new MAO College was established with the same pattern and mostly same staff, in the former Sanatan Dharma College premises, which in turn moved to Ambala.

-The college reached the heights of glory in the headship of Dr M.D.
-Taseer, and Sahibzada Mahmuduzaffar, an Oxford graduate & a renowned Marxist.
-Faiz Ahmed Faiz, the leftist poet, was also a lecturer in English at this college.
-Professor Dilawar Hussain, Professor Karamat Hussain Jafari and Professor Maksud ul Hassan Bokhari also contributed to adding grace and glory to this illustrious institution.

 Academics

 MAO College is organized into two divisions, the science and arts division.
 These divisions are further categorized as academic departments.
 The core departments include Commerce, Information Technology (I.T.), Chemistry, English, Physics, Mathematics, Mass Communication, Philosophy, Psychology, Statistics, and Social Work.

 The college offers the Bachelor of Commerce (B.Com.), Bachelor of Business Administration (BBA), Bachelor of Science (B.S.)
 Physics, Psychology, English, Mathematics, I.T., Mass Communication, and BS Chemistry degrees at the undergraduate level, and the Master of Arts (M.A.) in English Literature, Urdu, Economics, Mass Communication, Master of Science (M.Sc.) in Mathematics, and M.Sc.
 Applied Psychology degrees at the graduate level.

 There are separate blocks for each level of education.
 For example, Kramat Block is associated with the Intermediate level, Commerce Block hosts undergraduate students and Postgraduate Block is devoted to Masters Classes.
 Dilwar Block and Physics Block are currently in the renovation process and are not operational yet.
 The college has a state of the art, multimedia enriched Auditorium, which is often used to organize different events.